Avoid Online Divorce Services

 The Internet has revolutionized the legal profession.
 More people than ever before are drafting wills and creating trust by using online programs.
-However, when getting a divorce, it is best to avoid online services, which carry enormous risks.
+However, when getting a divorce in North Carolina, it is best to avoid online services, which carry enormous risks.

 The primary appeal of online divorce is cost.
 Many couples are already financially strapped, and they don’t have a lot of resources to spend on legal advice.
 For this reason, online divorce services look like an attractive option.

 Instead of using an online service, contact a Wilmington divorce attorney for an in-office consultation.